skyssolutions/lynxchan/src/be/Readme.md

 * `tempDirectory`: path for temporary files.
 Defaults to '/tmp'.
 * `emailSender`: e-mail to be used as sender on automated e-mails.
 * `captchaExpiration`: expiration in minutes of captchas.
 Defaults to 1 minute.
-* `captchaFonts`(Array): array of absolute paths to font files in the system to be used in the captcha.
+* `captchaFonts`(Array): array of absolute paths to font files in the system to be randomly used in the captcha.
 Optional.
 * `siteTitle`: name to be used as the title of the front-page.
 * `maxRequestSizeMB`: maximum size in megabytes of incoming requests.
 Defaults to 2MB.
 * `maxFileSizeMB`: maximum size in megabytes of individual uploaded files.
 Defaults to infinity.
 * `acceptedMimes`(Array): accepted mimes on uploads.
 Defaults to `[ 'image/png', 'image/jpeg', 'image/gif' ]`.
 * `maxFiles`(Number): maximum amount of files on each post.
 Defaults to 3.
-* `defaultBanMessage`: default ban message to be used for banned content when the person applying the ban doesn't submit a message.
+* `defaultBanMessage`: default ban message to be used for banned content when the person applying the ban does not submit a message.
+Defaults to `(USER WAS BANNED FOR THIS POST)`;

 `db.json`: contains database connection information.
 * `address`: address of the database.